Counterfactual Fairness through Transforming Data Orthogonal to Bias: Experiments

-In this section, we present the results of our experiments conducted on both synthetic and real data sets.
-In Section \ref{sec:synthetic} and \ref{sec:real data}, we compare the proposed \texttt{OB} with several existing methods: Machine Learning (\texttt{ML}), a logistic regression baseline which uses all attributes whether sensitive or not; Fairness through Unawareness (\texttt{FTU}), which simply fits a logistic model with $\mathbf{A}$, excluding the sensitive variables from the model; Equalized Odds (\texttt{EO}), a post-processing algorithm chosen to balance false positives and false negatives while minimizing the expected loss proposed by \cite{wang2019equal}; FairLearning Algorithm (\texttt{FL}), which achieves counterfactual fairness by sampling unobserved parts of the graphical causal model using Markov chain Monte Carlo methods \cite{kusner2017counterfactual}; Affirmative Action (\texttt{AA}), an post processing algorithm that produces fair equalized odds (EO) and affirmative action (AA) predictors by positing a causal model and considering counterfactual decisions \cite{wang2019equal}; Fair Learning through Data pre-processing (\texttt{FLAP}) by \cite{chen2023learning}.
+We compare our method with the following baselines on datasets that include discrete sensitive variables: Machine Learning (\texttt{ML}), a straightforward logistic regression model that uses all variables, regardless of their sensitivity; Fairness through Unawareness (\texttt{FTU}), which employs a logistic model with $\mathbf{A}$, specifically excluding sensitive variables; FairLearning Algorithm (\texttt{FL}), which attains counterfactual fairness by sampling unobserved portions of the causal model using Markov chain Monte Carlo methods~\cite{kusner2017counterfactual}; EO-fair and AA-fair Predictors (\texttt{EO} and \texttt{AA}) by a post-processing algorithm that generate optimal predictors adhering to Equalized Opportunities (EO) and Affirmative Action (AA)~\cite{wang2019equal}; and Fair Learning through Data Pre-processing (\texttt{FLAP}) by~\cite{chen2023learning}, which modifies data prior to model training to enhance fairness.
+Logistic regression predictors are adopted for all compared models with classification tasks.